RedisJSON/RedisJSON/docs/path.md

 Since there does not exist a standard for path syntax, RedisJSON implements its own.
 RedisJSON's syntax is a subset of common best practices and resembles [JSONPath](http://goessner.net/articles/JsonPath/) not by accident.

+There is currently two concurrent implementations.
+One is a legacy from the first version of RedisJSON.
+Describe below as the `legacy path syntax`.

+RedisJSON decide which implementation to used depending on the first character of the path query.
+If the query starts with the character `$` it is considered as a JSONPath query.
+Otherwise is is interpreted as a legacy path syntax.

+## JSONPath support (RedisJSON v2)

+RedisJSON 2.0 introduces the support of [JSONPath](http://goessner.net/articles/JsonPath/).
+It follows the syntax described by Goessner in his article.

+JSONPath query can resolve to several location in the JSON documents.
+In this case, the JSON commands are applying the operation to every possible location.
+This is a major improvement over the legacy support, which was operating only on the first path.

+Notice that the structure of the command response is most of the time different when using JSONPath.
+This two behavior are described in the [Commands](/commands) page.

+## Legacy Path syntax (RedisJSON v1)

+The first version of RedisJSON came with the following implementation.
+It is still supported in RedisJSON v2.

 Paths always begin at the root of a RedisJSON value.
 The root is denoted by the period character (`.`).
 For paths referencing the root's children, prefixing the path with the root is optional.

 Dotted- and square-bracketed, single-or-double-quoted-child notation are both supported for object keys, so the following paths all refer to _bar_, child of _foo_ under the root: